 Develop a list of all accounts that can generate income for you during retirement to get a clear sense of how you’ll create your “retirement paycheck.”
 Social Security and any pension payments can usually be estimated with reasonable accuracy.

 The amount you pull from your savings may vary, but you can project the potential stream of income it can create.
-Now is also the time to explore potential passive sources of income, like owning a rental property or other real estate ventures.
+You may also want to explore investment options to generate income in retirement, such as annuities.